 Escape the chaos of Ho Chi Minh or Hanoi and head south to Hoi An, Vietnam.
-Hoi An in English translates to “peaceful meeting place” and we’d have to agree with that.
+Hoi An in English translates to “peaceful meeting place,” and we’d have to agree with that.
 Hoi An is an oasis in Vietnam and our personal favorite city in Vietnam.
 We’d suggest spending at least two nights in Hoi An or many more if your time allows.

 Related Article: Top 13 Vietnam Destination

 Top Things To Do In Hoi An Vietnam

 1. Take A Hoi An Cooking Class

-We took our class at our favorite Hoi An restaurant instead of a 10th of the price.
-At Cafe 43 we paid just $5 per person plus the menu price for whatever we learned how to cook.
-In our Hoi An cooking class, we learned how to cook papaya salad, fresh spring rolls, chicken chili lemongrass.
-Our cooking class was just the two us and cost less than $20 USD for a private cooking class in which we made 3 of our favorite Vietnamese dishes.
+We took our class at our favorite Hoi An restaurant instead of a traditional cooking class for a 10th of the price.
+At Cafe 43, we paid just $5 per person plus the menu price for whatever we learned how to cook.
+In our Hoi An cooking class, we learned how to cook papaya salad, fresh spring rolls, and chicken chili lemongrass.
+Our cooking class was just the two of us and cost less than $20 USD for a private cooking class in which we made 3 of our favorite Vietnamese dishes.